 Medical Order Entry System – CPOE

-Computerized physician order entry (CPOE) refers to the process of physicians entering and sending treatment instructions – including medication, laboratory, and radiology orders – via a computer application rather than paper, fax, or telephone.
+Computerized physician order entry (CPOE) is a Medical Order Entry System.
+It refers to the process of physicians entering and sending treatment instructions – including medication, laboratory, and radiology orders – via a computer application.

-While laboratory staff are heavily involved in managing much of this process, they have traditionally been less directly involved in test selection, leaving the primary responsibility for this key first step to clinicians.
+The primary responsibility for ordering, is left to clinicians.
 However, without sufficient support in test selection, clinicians face several challenges, perhaps the most significant of which is that the menu of available tests has expanded, in both number and complexity, particularly with new molecular assays.
 Compounding the expanding menu are time pressures placed on physicians.
 Most clinicians simply cannot be expected to stay up-to-date with every complex test and diagnostic algorithm outside their specialty.
 Clinicians may compensate for not knowing which test to order by ordering many tests, some of which are unneeded, putting patients at risk for wasteful or even harmful follow-up care.
 Alternatively, clinicians may fail to order needed tests, leading to delayed or incorrect diagnoses.

 Providers in CPOE systems are typically physicians, but in many health systems, nurse practitioners and other authorized providers are also able to enter orders.
 While this article is devoted primarily to the laboratory aspects of CPOE systems, it is important to recognize that the functionality of most CPOE systems extends well beyond laboratory orders.
 Advanced systems have functionality encompassing virtually every type of order, including medications, nursing instructions, imaging, consultations, and diagnostic procedures.

-Ordering providers may notice few differences between a CPOE system with order communication and a system without order communication.
-However, many of the downstream steps are different and the efficiency and quality of the process may be dramatically different.
-In systems with order communication, the CPOE system directly transmits the order into the LIS, creating an LIS order at the time of CPOE test ordering.
+The CPOE system directly transmits the order into the LIS, creating a LIS order at the time of CPOE test ordering.
 In addition, the LIS is able to generate bar-coded specimen labels proximate to the time of specimen collection.
 The labels produced for bedside labeling correspond to the LIS order, so in-laboratory relabeling is not necessary.
 Label printers can be located in patient rooms, on handheld devices, or at a central nursing station or phlebotomy center.
 Handheld devices with label printers are available that can download orders from the LIS and subsequently scan a patient’s identification wristband to generate LIS specimen labels at the point of care.
 An advantage of near-patient labeling is that the collection date and time can be automatically captured by the system and transmitted to the LIS.
 Once samples have been labeled with LIS bar-coded labels, the specimens only need to be scanned as “received” when they arrive in the laboratory, and are then able to be directly loaded onto automated systems for processing and analysis.
 In some laboratory automation systems, the specimen receipt process can occur automatically on the pre-analytic module of the automated equipment, further streamlining the process.
 By eliminating manual steps and leveraging the logic and routing capabilities of the LIS, order communication can reduce the risk of mislabeled specimens, incorrect container types, lost requisitions, and incorrect testing.

 · Reduced test turnaround time